Next: Comment Line-Up, Previous: List Line-Up, Up: Line-Up Functions [Index]

 Line up the current line after the assignment operator on the first line in the statement.
 If there isn’t any, return nil to allow stacking with other line-up functions.
 If the current line contains an assignment operator too, try to align it with the first one.

-Works with: topmost-intro-cont
+Works with: topmost-intro-cont, statement-cont,

-but indent with c-basic-offset
+Like c-lineup-assignments but indent with c-basic-offset

 if no assignment operator was found on the first line.
 I.e. this